-Trekking the gorillas is undoubtedly the highlight of most passengers' safari and on average 30 to 40 people trek successfully with us each month in the gorilla parks.
+Trekking the gorillas is undoubtedly the highlight of most passengers' trip and on average 30 to 40 people trek successfully with us each month in the gorilla parks.
 In order to protect the gorillas, only eight people trek to see them at a time so, to help you and avoid difficulties at the parks, gorilla permits are booked and paid for in advance.
+Our aim is always to obtain booking slots back to back to avoid delays and so that the group has the best possible itinerary.
+Do be aware that permit availability can become very difficult and permits are in high demand.
+Delays in procuring permits can have an impact on the itinerary so we need to buy permits for your safari well in advance.